sathayen/qiskit-docker/README.md

 ## Pre-requisites
 * docker: To build a docker image, you need to have docker installed and start the docker service.
 Also make sure to set appropriate user permission to run docker.
 Visit the [docker website](https://www.docker.com/) for OS specific instructions.
 If you are running Windows 7, you will need to install [docker toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/)
-- OS: Linux or Mac (tested only on Linux).
+- This has been tested on Linux.

 ## Docker image
 * The docker image can be pulled directly from dockerhub: `docker pull nsathaye/qiskit-dev`.
 See https://hub.docker.com/r/nsathaye/qiskit-dev/ for more information.